aburukayyah/nifi-course-material/README.md

         ├── vm-setup                        # demonstration of bare-metal vm based installation ├── cluster
             └── standalone
-    ├── monitoring                          # nifi monitoring with prometheus and grafana ├── presentation-slides                 # slides used during course (copyright reserved, distribution in public is restrictly prohibited)
+    ├── integrating-with-nosql              # nifi integration with nosql database like mongodb and aws dynamodb ├── monitoring                          # nifi monitoring with prometheus and grafana ├── presentation-slides                 # slides used during course (copyright reserved, distribution in public is restrictly prohibited)
     ├── productionizing                     # nifi in production architecture